 Example 2 – Check if Excel contains a number in a cell

 Suppose we wish to allow values that contain the text string XY.
 Using ISNUMBER along with data validation, we can check if Excel contains “XY” in the cell.
 Suppose we are given the following data:

 To allow only values that contain a specific text string, we can use data validation with a customized formula based on the FIND and ISNUMBER Excel functions.
 Essentially, it checks if Excel contains a number in the cell or not.
 To do this, we will apply data validation to C4:C11 cells.
-To apply the data validation, click on Data tab, go to Data Tools and click on Data Validation, as shown below:
+To apply the data validation, click on the Data tab, go to Data Tools, and click on Data Validation, as shown below:

 Now, select Data validation and click on Settings.
 As shown below, enter the formula =ISNUMBER(FIND(“XY”,C4)).
 To activate the formula cell, you need to choose Validation criteria – Allow – Custom.

 When someone tries to change XY into something else, data validation rules are triggered, particularly when a user adds or changes a cell value.